Jurisdiction and Scope of the Sexual Misconduct Policy

 - When the conduct has continuing adverse effects and creates or continues a hostile environment on campus

-The College's Title IX coordinator will determine whether the College has jurisdiction or disciplinary authority over the Respondent or the conduct.
-In cases where the College does not have jurisdiction, the College will take reasonably available steps to support a Complainant or other community members through Interim Measures and provide assistance in identifying external reporting mechanisms.
+The College’s Title IX Coordinator will determine whether the College has jurisdiction or disciplinary authority over the Respondent or the conduct, and whether the reported alleged conduct is specifically subject to the requirements of Title IX.
+In cases where the College does not have jurisdiction over the alleged conduct, the College will take reasonably available steps to support a Complainant or other community members and provide assistance in identifying external reporting mechanisms.